Undergraduate Course: Experimental Physics (PHYS09049)

 |No Exam Information

-- Maintain a complete and legible contemporary record of experimental procedures and results.
+- Maintain a complete and legible contemporary record of experimental methods, analysis, results and conclusions.

 - Present a complete, reproducible written or oral account of an experiment and the conclusions drawn from it to a professional standard, incorporating figures, tables and graphs where appropriate.